What Is a Home Appraisal?

 - Make a note of any upgrades that may increase the value

 - Ensure the Landscape is in good condition

 - Check central heating and cooling systems

-- Take photos of the front, sides and back of the home.
-Along with photos of any upgrades that increase the homes value
+- Take photos of the front, sides, and back of the home.
+Along with photos of any upgrades that increase the value of the home

 - Photos showing the condition of the lot